-In an idyllic valley, the Mai Chau area is a world away from the hustle and bustle of Hanoi.
-The small town of Mai Chau is unappealing, but nearby are Thai villages surrounded by lush paddy fields.
-There’s minimal traffic, and the rural soundtrack is defined by gurgling irrigation streams and birdsong.
+Set in an idyllic valley, hemmed in by hills, the Mai Chau area is a world away from Hanoi's hustle.
+The small town of Mai Chau itself is unappealing, but just outside the patchwork of rice fields rolls out, speckled by tiny Thai villages where visitors doss down for the night in traditional stilt houses and wake up to a rural soundtrack defined by gurgling irrigation streams and birdsong.

 The villagers are mostly White Thai, distantly related to tribes in Thailand, Laos and China.
-Most no longer wear traditional dress, but the Thai women are masterful weavers producing plenty of traditional-style clothing and souvenirs.
+Most no longer wear traditional dress, but the Thai women are masterful weavers producing plenty of traditional-style textiles.
 Locals do not employ strong-arm sales tactics here: polite bargaining is the norm.

-If you’re looking for hard-core exploration, this is not the place, but for biking, hiking and relaxation, Mai Chau fits the bill nicely.
+Due to its popularity, some find the Mai Chau tour group experience too sanitised.
+If you’re looking for hard-core exploration, this is not the place, but for biking, hiking and relaxation, calm Mai Chau fits the bill nicely.